NOTE: All entries, in bold type, indicate lower case or capitalization as appropriate

 Keyboard command: To achieve an outward-facing apostrophe before class year numerals, on a Mac, use shift/option/apostrophe; on a PC, use control/shift/apostrophe.

-For Colgate couples, place the class years adjacent to the names [Joe ’01 and Amy (Hargrave) ’03 Leo came to the reunion.].
+For Colgate couples, place the class years adjacent to the names (Sam ’01 and Amy [Smith] ’03 Jones came to the reunion.).

 For honorary degree recipients, use James Jones H’95 (no space between H and the apostrophe).

 coed (coeducational).
-Don’t use coed as a noun (use woman or female student); coed may be used as an adjective [He chose to live in coed housing.].
+Don’t use coed as a noun (use female student); coed may be used as an adjective (He chose to live in coed housing.).

 Colgate Magazine, the.
-The official alumni magazine of Colgate University.
+The official magazine of Colgate University.

 Colgate Maroon-News, the.
 Colgate’s student newspaper.
 Use the Maroon-News on second reference.
-From 1968 to 1991, there were two student papers, the Colgate Maroon (founded 1916) and the Colgate News; the two merged in 1992.
+For those composing obituaries, note the following in order to accurately specify a person’s involvement: From 1968 to 1991, there were two student papers, the Colgate Maroon (founded 1916) and the Colgate News; the two merged in 1992.

 Colgate University.
-Use Colgate, the university, or the institution on second reference (no initial caps on generic nouns).
-It is preferable on second reference to refer to Colgate as “the university” rather than “the college.”
+Use Colgate or the University on second reference.
+It is preferable on second reference to refer to Colgate as “the University” rather than “the college.”

 commas.
-Use the serial (Oxford) comma before and in a series to ensure clarity [Joe ate peas, ham, and bread.
-Jen went swimming with the divers, Sam, and Ed (to make clear that Sam and Ed are not the divers, but rather, joined Jen and a group of divers)].
-Likewise for the final in a series separated by semicolons: the last two elements should be separated by semicolons.
+Use the serial (Oxford) comma before “and” as well as “or” in a series to ensure clarity (Joe ate peas, ham, and bread.
+Jen went swimming with the divers, Sam, and Ed [to make clear that Sam and Ed are not the divers, but rather, joined Jen and a group of divers]).
+Likewise, for the final in a series separated by semicolons, the last two elements should be separated by a semicolon (Carmella, Meadow, and AJ Soprano; Oscar, Lucille, and Buster Bluth; and Michael, Kay, and Don Corleone met at the restaurant.).
 See also the punctuation section.

 commons, the.
 See Residential Commons.